MikeTaylor/scottkit/data/tutorial/tutorial.md

 	exit west chamber
 	exit north crypt

-occur when "at" dungeon and !flag 15
+occur when at dungeon and !flag 15
 	set_dark
 	look

-occur 25% when "at" dungeon
+occur 25% when at dungeon
 	print "I smell something rotting to the north."

 item door "Locked door"